trampgeek/moodle-qtype_coderunner/Readme.md

 generate a valid JSON string, handling details like escaping of embedded newlines.

-In order to display the *comment* and *awarded* columns in the output JSON, the the 'Result columns' field of the question (in the 'customisation' part of the question authoring form) should include those field and their column headers, e.g.
+In order to display the *comment* and *awarded* columns in the output JSON, the 'Result columns' field of the question (in the 'customisation' part of the question authoring form) should include those field and their column headers, e.g.